Langney: Community

 Langney is mostly made up of housing estate, the main housing estates in Langney are Langney Estate, Kingsmere & Kings Park Estate, Painters Estate, the Birds Estate and Shinewater Estate.

+Sport

 Langney Sports Club provides a centre for archery, snooker and darts as well as two bars.
 Adjacent to Langney Sports Club is the home ground of Eastbourne Borough, the largest football team in the town of Eastbourne.
 They play in the National League South.